 Accelerating the shift towards a global circular economy for the benefit of people and planet.

-Bold action is needed - and Consumers International is leading the way.
-We work with forward-thinking industry leaders, governments, and civil society to advance circularity solutions which protect and empower consumers.
+Bold action is urgently needed—and Consumers International is leading the way.
+We work with forward thinking industry leaders, governments, and civil society to advance circularity solutions that protect consumers, strengthen resilience, and ensure a healthy planet for future generations.

 Our vision for consumer protection within a circular economy